-- under policy BCS17 and within the city's Inner West and Inner East zones (see Fig. 1) and within the Whitehouse Street Regeneration Framework area. - Provided proposal meets all other relevant policy requirements and obligations set out in the Local Plan.
+under policy BCS17 and within the city's Inner West and Inner East zones (see Fig. 1)

 Route 2: 'Threshold' compliant scheme

 Affordable housing offer at least 20%

 No viability appraisal required provided applicant agrees to:

 - Provide affordable housing without public subsidy; - Provide an affordable housing mix consistent with the Council's approach to tenure; - Meet all other relevant obligations and requirements set out in the Local Plan; and - Commence the scheme within 18 months of the permission being granted.